Emblem21-OpenSource/tuppu/src/markdown/articles/the-planned-destruction-of-the-alt-right.md

    unaligned will finally be brought into it.. but not as supporters.... as potential terrorists.
-The alt-right and the chans will be mass detained and the world will cheer, which will setup a cycle of greater and greater detainments.
+The alt-right and the chans will be mass detained and the world will cheer, which will setup a cycle of greater and greater detainment.
 Mrs. Clinton has already made mention of going after those engaging in wrongthink.
 Meanwhile, her false echo chambers will shouw: "We stopped hate!
 YAaaaay!"
 This will result in more and more innocent people being targeted by these draconian laws and no amount of mass media will work